ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * Global uniform grid
              * res - x/y dimension of one tile.
 The "CRES" resolution.
 Example: a 96x96 tile would be classified as C96.
 It may be converted to physical resolution as follows: resol = (360 degrees / 4*CRES) * 111 km.

-      * GFDL regional
-             * res - x/y dimension of the parent global tile
-             * stretch_fac - stretching factor for the parent global grid
-             * target_lon - center longitude of regional grid
-             * target_lat - center latitude of regional grid
-             * refine_ratio - resolution refinement ratio between the parent and regional grids.
-Typically, "3".
-             * istart_nest - starting i-direction index of the regional grid in the parent tile supergrid.
-             * iend_nest - ending i-direction index of the regional grid in the parent tile supergrid.
-             * jstart_nest - starting j-direction index of the regional grid in the parent tile supergrid.
-             * jend_nest - ending j-direction index of the regional grid in the parent tile supergrid.
-             * halo - number row/columns of the lateral boundary halo.

 Program inputs and outputs
 --------------------------